Smoke and Mirrors

 “We’re going to dance?”
 She asked coyly.

 “Maseo isn’t here yet, so we might as well kill some time,” Levi replied.
 “Why, can’t you dance?”

 “I can dance just fine, thank you,” Madeline responded coldly.
 “Can you?”

 Levi snickered in response.

 She wasn’t sure what to expect.
-She loved to dance, however past dates either refused completely, or they thought they could dance and ended up moving on the dance floor like a drunken bear on it's hind legs.
-From past experience, she wasn’t looking forward to this at all.
+She loved to dance, however past dates either refused completely, or they thought they could dance and ended up moving like a drunken bear on its hind legs.
 Begrudgingly, she followed Levi to the dance floor and weaved through the other dancers moving with the heavy beats.

 And his rhythm was lecherous.
 The snake-like way he swayed under her touch was bringing heat to her face as her imagination dropped to the gutter.
 She could feel eyes on them, or rather eyes on Levi, as most of the females within site were stealing hungry glances.